305 - Comparative Economic Systems

 between A and C students?

-includes both copying someone else's
+and plagiarism, and this includes both copying someone else's

 work as well as letting your work be copied, bringing in notes, text